ipuhakka/BetAI/BetAI/README.md

 		- Weighted
 		- Tournament
 - crossoverMethod: string
 	- Indicates the used crossover method.
-	Supported:
-		- BLX (Blend crossover alpha)
+These are explained in *Documentation\BetAI.md*.

 - alpha: double
-	- Alpha value for BLX-crossover method.
-If some other crossover method is used, this value does not have any effect.
+	- Alpha value for some crossover methods.
+If another kind of crossover method is used, this value does not have any effect.
 - tournamentSize: int
 	- Size of tournaments if tournament selection is used as parent selection method.